ashumskyy/deep-learning-challenge/README .md

  I created the Neural Network by using TensorFlow and Keras.
 I used a Sequential model because it is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor.

+ ### The model architecture
+ 	The goal to hit > 75% accuracy.
+ 1. The model has input layer, two hidden layers and output layer.
+The first three layers have RELU activation, the output layer has SIGMOID activation.
+For the units I used 32,32,16, 1 respectively.
+	After training this model with epochs=50, the accuracy on the test data is 72.3%
+ 2. Afte dropping 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS', adding the additional layer with units=24, activation='tanh', splitting the test and train data 70/30,
+    and increasing the epochs=150 the result barely increased to 72.9%.
+ 3. After changing the activation from the new layer to 'swish', the accuracy increased to 73.1%.
+ 4. At last, by returning the NAME column in the original data, binning it that companies with value counts under 100 falls under the "Other" category, I was able to get accuracy result over 76% for training data, and 75.12% for testing data.